ruben-senpai11/fidelia-portfolio/README.md

 Hero Section
-      Clear headline saying what benefit or result I offer, talking to emotional subheadline saying how I do, the methods, talking to rational For the image, use a photo or illustration of person or people using what you're offering or actually enjoying the end of result of it
+      Clear headline saying what benefit or result I offer, talking to emotional subheadline saying how I do it, the methods, talking to rational For the image, use a photo or illustration of person or people using what you're offering or actually enjoying the end of result of it

 Benefits section (features, not benefits)